 Citizenship-Washington Focus: A week-long summer program held at the National 4-H Center in Washington D.C.
 Experience the city of Washington D.C. and see all the sites while learning about American’s heritage, government, and civic responsibilities.
 You will get to know other 4-H members from Wisconsin and throughout the nation, and have the opportunity to meet your state legislators.
+Applicants must be in 10th-12th grade at the time of selection in fall-winter; minimum age of 15 during program.
 Partial sponsorships are available.
 For more information see: www.4hcwf.org and www.uwex.edu/ces/4h/events/cwf.

-National 4-H Conference: Only six (6) youth are selected statewide to attend this working conference April 5-10, 2014 at the National 4-H Center in Washington D.C.
+National 4-H Conference: Only six (6) – eight (8) youth are selected statewide to attend this working conference at the National 4-H Center in Washington D.C.
 One day is spent on Capitol Hill meeting with legislators and touring.
-Youth must be in 10th –12th grade.
+Youth must be in 10th –12th grade with minimum age of 15 and maximum age of 18 as of January 1st of year of travel.
 Ozaukee County can nominate one members to be considered for this experience.
 After county approval, youth must complete a state application.
 For more information see: http://4hconf.4-h.org/ and http://www.uwex.edu/ces/4h/events/natlconf/index.cfm.

-Space Camp: 4-H members in grades 6-8, may apply for this fun-filled Spring week-end at the U.S. Space and Rocket Center in Huntsville, Alabama.
+Space Camp: 4-H members in grades 6-8, with maximum age of 15 at time of travel, may apply for this fun-filled Spring week-end at the U.S. Space and Rocket Center in Huntsville, Alabama.
 Participants will complete a simulated Space Shuttle mission, experience training simulators, tour the U.S. Space & Rocket Center and learn about becoming an astronaut.
 For more information on Space Camp, check out: www.spacecamp.com and www.uwex.edu/ces/4h/events/spacecamp.

 Please note: Art Team, Drama Company, Press Team, Showcase Singers and Youth Leader Council member may be 9-13 grades.